 Boxes of tissues would be greatly appreciated!
 We would also benefit from used newspapers, as we use these frequently during art lessons.

-Your child will be taught reading and how to understand complex texts as part of whole class reading sessions.
-In addition to this, they will also be given a book that they are expected to read during the course of a half term and have in their bag every day.
-I would also encourage the children to read their own choice of books either from our class library or from home.
+Your child will be taught reading and how to comprehend complex texts as part of whole class reading sessions.
+In addition to this, they are expected to read a book of their choice during the course of a half term which they should have in school every day.

 This will be set on a Friday and should be handed in on Wednesday.
-It will consist of spellings to practice, maths and then either grammar or something related to our topic.
-Please also note that I am available to support children with their home learning on Monday and Tuesday lunchtime (12.15 – 12.45).
+It will consist of spellings to practice, maths and grammar as well as something related to our topic.

 If you have any questions or queries, please do not hesitate to write a note or make an appointment via the office to see me during the drop in time.
 This is still Wednesday between 3:40 and 4:10.

-I’m looking forward to an exciting first term and would like to thank you in advance for your support.
+I’m looking forward to a busy but rewarding term and would like to thank you in advance for your support.